dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3364: Self-sufficiency is advantageous for both individuals and communities.
+### T3364: Not working when capable disservices individuals and the community.

 |Support|
 |---|